golang/go/README.md

 distributions.

-Others, including the Go `guru` and the test coverage tool, can be fetched with `go get`.
+Others, including the Go `guru` and the test coverage tool, can be fetched with `go install`.

 Packages include a type-checker for Go and an implementation of the Static Single Assignment form (SSA) representation for Go programs.

 ## Download/Install

-The easiest way to install is to run `go get -u golang.org/x/tools/...`.
-You can also manually git clone the repository to `$GOPATH/src/golang.org/x/tools`.
+The easiest way to install is to run `go install golang.org/x/tools/...@latest`.

 ## JS/CSS Formatting